Agorgin/Alexander_portfolio/README.md

 The two variables used to measure business success are Match Type and Publisher Name.

 ### Match type
-Match Type fall under the categories
+Match Type fall under four categories:
 * Advanced
 * Broad
 * Exact